The Ultimate Engagement Guide on How To Plan a Wedding Proposal

 “If you want the proposal to be a complete surprise, don’t do a lot of things out of the ordinary that could raise suspicions.
 If you plan on proposing at the beach but that isn’t normally something you guys do, throw your partner off the trail by taking up going to the beach more frequently.
 Make it a weekly or biweekly date to visit a beach and take a walk or have a picnic.
 Save the location of the proposal for that date but make it a habit so they think it’s just another date.
 That also goes for if you know your significant other would like to look their best for the event.
 If they would want their nails done or be dressed to the nines, take note of their nail and salon schedule.” -Melanie Eubanks, Lemon Drops Weddings & Events

 “Plan the entire day meticulously.
 Start with breakfast in bed, a surprise lunch, and lead up to the proposal with activities you both love.
-Think about the small details that can make these moments extra special.” -Arron McNeile, McNeile Photography
+Think about the small details that can make these moments extra special.
+But also stay cool when plans go awry.
+Be prepared for unexpected twists.
+If the weather isn’t ideal or a planned activity gets canceled, stay calm and find a creative workaround to ensure the proposal goes smoothly.” -Arron McNeile, McNeile Photography

 “One of the important things you may want to consider when planning a proposal is time of day!
 If it’s your dream to propose at sunset, make sure you look up the sunset time, and plan for before that time, about 15-30 minutes at least before the official sunset time.
 Why?
 Because when the sun sets, it means it’s gone.
 The light fades very quickly, so if you have someone taking professional photos or photos with a phone, it may become too dark out if you start right at sunset, and something happens to delay it a bit!
 Remember, this is a surprise, so your soon-to-be fiancé may not understand why it’s so important to be somewhere at a certain time.” -Shannon Dewitt, Dewitt for Love Photography